 |Trustpilot score||2.9 out of 5 stars, based on 2 customer reviews|

 The few customer reviews Axos receives are mostly negative, though none of them are about its personal loan program.
 This might not necessarily mean you’ll have a bad experience.
 Borrowers typically only leave reviews in extreme situations.
 A lack of customer reviews means there have likely been few exceptionally good or bad experiences.

 To get started on your application, follow these directions:

-- Complete the sentence with your desired loan amount, purpose, term and your personal credit score before hitting Continue.
+- Complete the form with your desired loan amount, purpose, term and your personal credit score before hitting Check my rate.

 - Review your offers for different loan amounts, terms and rates before selecting the loan that best meets your needs.

 - Follow the instructions to complete the rest of your application, uploading any documents if necessary.